DCC-Lab/PyHardwareLibrary/README-USB.md

 ## Communicating with USB devices

 We may know how to identify a device, configure it, pick an interface and communication channels, but then what?
 What does it imply to "program a device" ?
 What does it mean to "program a 3D stage" ?
-We will start with the easiest devices (those with a few commands, hopefully in text), and then move on to more complicated devices (with binary commands and multiple endpoints).
+We will start with the easiest devices (those with a few commands), and then move on to more complicated devices (with binary commands and multiple endpoints).

-The basic idea when we program a device is that we send a command that the device recognizes ("move to 10,0,0"), it will perform the requested task (actually move), and then will reply ("Ok").
+The basic idea when we program a device is to send a command that the device recognizes ("move to 10,0,0"), it will perform the requested task (actually move), and then will reply ("Ok").
 For many devices, controlling the device is just a series of request/reply until you are done.
 The work is therefore to send the right data down the endpoints to the device, and interpret the replies the device is sending.

 ### Encoding the information

 The information is encoded in bytes.
 The bytes have different meaning depending on what were are sending.
 A letter is a single byte (8 bits) that can take 256 values from 0 to 255, or in hexadecimal 0x00 to 0xff.
 ASCII encoding is standard for text: in that system, the letter 'A' is the number 65 (0x41), 'C' is 0x43 etc...
 To write integer numbers, we can put more than one byte together.
 For instance, if we put 2 bytes together, we can get 65,536 different values (from `0x0000` to `0xffff`), if we use 4 bytes together, we can write 4,294,967,296 different values (from `0x00000000` to `0xffffffff`).
-These integers have names in programming: 1 byte is called a `char`acter, 2 bytes is a `short int` and 4 bytes is a `long int`.
+These integers have names in Python: 1 byte is called a `char`acter, 2 bytes is a `short int` and 4 bytes is a `long int`.
 It is possible to interpret these as `signed` or `unsigned`, where `signed` is usually the default if nothing else is mentionned.
 The detailed difference between `signed` and `unsigned` is not critical here, as long as we use the appropriate type.
 When we start with the least significant bytes then the most significant, we say the format is "little-endian", otherwise it is "big-endian".

 ### Sutter ROE-200